 1974: Actor Jerry O'Connell, best known for his childhood role in the movie "Stand By Me" and later for his role in the sci-fi TV series "Sliders," is born in New York City.
 O'Connell, seen here with his wife, actress and model Rebecca Romijn, also has appeared in films such as "Jerry Maguire," "Scream 2," Kangaroo Jack" and "Piranha."

-1972: Singer-songwriter and guitarist Billie Joe Armstrong, best known as the frontman for the punk rock band Green Day, is born in Oakland, Calif.
+1972: Singer-songwriter and guitarist Billie Joe Armstrong, best known as the frontman for the punk rock band Green Day, is born in Oakland, California.

-1971: Actress and model Denise Richards, best known for movies such as "Starship Troopers," "Wild Things," and "The World Is Not Enough," is born in Downers Grove, Ill.
+1971: Actress and model Denise Richards, best known for movies such as "Starship Troopers," "Wild Things," and "The World Is Not Enough," is born in Downers Grove, Illinois.

-1968: The Naismith Memorial Basketball Hall of Fame opens in Springfield, Mass., on the campus of Springfield College, where James Naismith invented the game in 1891.
-The Hall has move twice since, first to a larger facility in Springfield on the bank of the Connecticut River in 1985 and again in 2002 to a new building constructed next to the second site.
+1968: The Naismith Memorial Basketball Hall of Fame opens in Springfield, Massachusetts, on the campus of Springfield College, where James Naismith invented the game in 1891.
+The Hall has moved twice since, first to a larger facility in Springfield on the bank of the Connecticut River in 1985 and again in 2002 to a new building constructed next to the second site.

-1965: Film director and producer Michael Bay, best known for directing movies such as "Bad Boys," "The Rock," "Armageddon," "Pearl Harbor" and the "Transformers" film franchise, is born in Los Angeles, Calif.
+1965: Film director and producer Michael Bay, best known for directing movies such as "Bad Boys," "The Rock," "Armageddon," "Pearl Harbor" and the "Transformers" film franchise, is born in Los Angeles, California.

 1965: The Ranger 8 probe launches on its mission to photograph the "Sea of Tranquility" region of the moon in preparation for the manned Apollo missions.